AppianZ/multi-picker/README.md

 ![gif1.](https://github.com/AppianZ/multi-picker/blob/master/MultiPicker/MultiPicker.gif)

 **And, there are two kinds of DateSelector:**
-* One kind of the DateSelector was made up by year, month, date, hour and second.
+* One kind of the DateSelector was made up by year, month, date, hour and minute.
 And the style is fixed.
  ![img2.](http://7xqsim.com1.z0.glb.clouddn.com/DateSelector4.jpeg)

 * The other kind of DateSelector was made up by free unit.
 And the style without *tab*.